benwalks/Lets-Build-Instagram-Free-Book/Chapter Two/Chapter Two.md

 rails g devise:views
 ```

-Now we can easily access the Devise views for things such as new registrations, logins, password reminders etc etc with ease!
+Now we can easily access the Devise views for things such as new registrations, logins, password reminders, etc. with ease!
 We will want to change these at a later point in order to make it match the rest of our application’s styling.

 ___